marianabianca/pomodoro/README.md

 	$ python pomodoro.py

-<p> Do not put the files in different directories, in order to pomodoro.py works fine.
+<p> Do not put the files in different directories, in order to ensure pomodoro.py works fine.

 <h1><b> I hope this helps you (◡‿◡✿)</b></h1>